Whether you’re a history buff, nature lover or adventure seeker, these quaint, quirky, and captivating towns in regional Victoria are worth the drive.

 Power

 Some regional towns have infrequent access to Wi-Fi and other electrical amenities.
-If you’re looking to work from home productively with a job that requires internet connection and reliable power, make sure to have this thoroughly inspected or installed in the area you’re moving to.
+If you’re looking to work from home productively check if you will have a reliable internet connection and reliable power.

 It’s also good to consider investing in back up energy resources, such as a solar battery recharger for homes fuelled by natural energy resources like solar.